Prostate Cancer

 Most Urologists now do not use PSA as a single point screening test.
 PSA is now properly used as a trend test, especially with the doctors at USW.
 If used this way, PSA moves from perhaps the worst performing screening test in contemporary medicine to possibly the best of all screening tests available today.

-The part that was not told to the lay press however is that most Urologists now do not use PSA as a single point screening test.
-PSA is now properly used as a trend test, especially with the doctors at USW.
+The part that was not told to the lay press however is that most Urologists now do not use PSA as a single data point screening test.
+PSA is now properly used as a trend test, as substantiated very clearly in the literature, especially with the doctors at USW.
 If used this way, PSA moves from perhaps the worst performing screening test in contemporary medicine to possibly the best of all screening tests available today.
-The most commonly used philosophy employed now is one where the goal of screening for prostate cancer is to find only aggressive cases, the ones responsible for the deaths in America.
+The philosophy most commonly employed now is one where the goal of screening for prostate cancer is to find only aggressive cases, the ones responsible for the deaths in America.
 We call these significant cancers.
-Thus the old adage that all men will eventually get prostate cancer may be true if one includes low grade cancers that are not harmful as well as cancer grades that are now not even called cancer.
-We don’t look for those anymore.
-So, the first step in understanding prostate cancer is to first understand these points about PSA screening, which leads to the concept of significant versus insignificant prostate cancer.
+Thus, the old adage that all men will eventually get prostate cancer if they live long enough may be true if one includes low grade cancers that are not harmful as well as cancer grades that are now not even called cancer.
+We don’t look for those anymore, and if found we try not to treat them.
+So, the first step in understanding prostate cancer is to first understand these points about PSA screening and how it has evolved.

 What is (Prostate) Cancer?